ehsanmqn/viria-mobile/README.md

-# Android MQTT client to works with thingsboard
+# Viria Android MQTT client to works with thingsboard
-A tutorial for using the MQTT Android Service, as seen on https://wildanmsyah.wordpress.com/2017/05/11/mqtt-android-client-tutorial/
+A simple android application ceated as a siren when it recieves alert from thingsboard

 ### Uses:
 - Android Studio